 In October, the High Command told Kaiser Wilhelm II that there was no more hope.
-They even insisted that Germany had to ask for an armistice on the basis of Wilson’s “Fourteen Points”.
+They even insisted that Germany had to ask for an armistice based on Wilson’s “Fourteen Points”.

 A democratic politician should represent Germany, Matthias Erzberger of the Center Party.
-It was a very difficult task, because whole regions in the north-east of France and Belgium were devastated and had become a hostile environment for years due to mines and poisonous gas.
-Still in retreat, the German troop leaders had given orders to burn down everyhing.
-On November 11, 1918, armistice was signed in Compiègne, France.
+It was a very difficult task because whole regions in the north-east of France and Belgium were devastated and had become a hostile environment for years due to mines and poisonous gas.
+Still in retreat, the German troop leaders had given orders to burn down everything.
+On November 11, 1918, the armistice was signed in Compiègne, France.

 Kaiser Wilhelm in exile

 By then, Kaiser Wilhelm II was already history, although he had not yet formally abdicated.
 On November 10, at dawn, he fled from headquarters in Spa, Belgium, to the neutral Netherlands.
 Queen Wilhelmina granted him asylum and did not extradite him even at the insistence of the Allies.
 However, he could not leave his property in the Netherlands.